-Attendance data is analysed weekly by the headteacher to ensure that all pupils are in school as often as possible.
-Where there are attendance concerns letters, staff will contact you to discuss these.
+Attendance data is analysed weekly by the Deputy Headteacher to ensure that all pupils are in school as often as possible.
+Where there are attendance concerns letters, we will contact you to discuss these.
 (See Appendix H)

 Regular meetings are held with the Educational Welfare Officer to discuss all attendance concerns and appropriate actions are taken following these meetings.